-- A Platform Operator should ensure that there are robust governance arrangements in place for overseeing the operation of its Online Platform as well as adequate human, technology, and financial resources available to ensure that the operations of its Online Platform are carried out properly. - A Platform Operator should establish and implement written internal policies and procedures on the operation of its Online Platform, including about overall management and supervision; a formalized governance process; clearly identified reporting lines; and managerial and supervisory controls. - A Platform Operator should conduct regular reviews to ensure that these internal policies and procedures are in line with regulatory developments and promptly remedy any deficiencies identified. - In operating its Online Platform, a Platform Operator should ensure that it has sufficient technology resources to, for example, safeguard data integrity, including confidential retail investor information, and meet current and projected operational needs.
+- A Platform Operator should ensure that there are robust governance arrangements in place for overseeing the operation of its Online Platform as well as adequate human, technology, and financial resources available to ensure that the operations of its Online Platform are carried out properly. - A Platform Operator should establish and implement written internal policies and procedures on the operation of its Online Platform, including about overall management and supervision; a formalized governance process; clearly identified reporting lines; and managerial and supervisory controls. - A Platform Operator should conduct regular reviews to ensure that these internal policies and procedures are in line with regulatory developments and promptly remedy any deficiencies identified. - In operating its Online Platform, a Platform Operator should ensure that it has sufficient technology resources to, for example, safeguard data saw inconsistencies where some firms were not carrying out this type of testing at all.); SEC (Thailand) (the Regulatory Framework for the use of Artificial Intelligence and Machine Learning in the Capital Market ensures that the use of Al/ML must be in accordance with the regulations and principles, such as Al/ML must be fair and transparent and be monitored on an ongoing basis).

-Online Distribution Guidelines (Core Principle 2, Information for clients).
-These disclosures include, among other things, providing clients with access to up-to-date product offering documents or information; providing clients with material information as soon as reasonably practicable; communicating any information in plain language; informing clients of the scope and limitations of services and investment products that are provided; disclosing to clients any remuneration to be paid by the client or other persons to the Platform Operator and any other monetary benefits received or receivable by the Platform Operator; and providing clients with the Platform Operator's contact details.

-Online Distribution Guidelines (Paragraphs 4.2 to 4.4, Robo-Advice, information for clients).
-In this jurisdiction, robo-advice (sometimes referred to as digital advice or automated advice) involves the provision of financial advice in an online environment using algorithms and other technology tools.

-Code of Conduct General Principle 6 (Conflicts of interest); Paragraph 10.1 (Disclosure and fair treatment); and Paragraph 10.2 (Independence).
+- Online Distribution Guidelines (Core Principle 2, Information for clients).
+These disclosures include, among other things, providing clients with access to up-to-date product offering documents or information; providing clients with material information as soon as reasonably practicable; communicating any information in plain language; informing clients of the scope and limitations of services and investment products that are provided; disclosing to clients any remuneration to be paid by the client or other persons to the Platform Operator and any other monetary benefits received or receivable by the Platform Operator; and providing clients with the Platform Operator's contact details. - Online Distribution Guidelines (Chapter 4, Robo-Advice).
+In this jurisdiction, robo-advice (sometimes referred to as digital advice or automated advice) involves the provision of financial advice in an online environment using algorithms and other technology tools. - Code of Conduct General Principle 6 (Conflicts of interest); Paragraph 10.1 (Disclosure and fair treatment); and Paragraph 10.2 (Independence).